promoteinternational/konfa/README.md

 require 'konfa'

 class MyAppConfig < Konfa::Base
+  def self.allowed_variables
-  @@variables = {
+    {
       show_stuff: 'yes',             # You can describe what the variable's for here
       stuff_id: nil,                 # ID of the stuff we're using
       lasers: 'off',
       tasers: 'on',
     }
+  end
 end

 # ... somewhere early in execution ..."